AnonymousCryptos/IBEV/README.md

 # IBEV
-A vault where users submit intents, not transactions.
+A vault where users submit intents instead of transactions.

 NOTE: This project is currently in the early brainstorming stage.